suyash-mankar/stopwatch/README.md

 - The functionalities of Start, Stop, and Reset are accessible by a click of a button.
 - To enhance the visual appearance it can be viewed in both dark and light modes, making it easier to access at all times, along with having a responsive website inorder to maximize the user experience.

+## Features

+● Start timer

+- On click of start button, the timer will start
+- If timer is 0, start from beginning else it will start from wherever last stopped

+● Stop timer

+- Timer will stop once clicked on the stop button

+● Reset button

+- On click of reset, stop the watch (if already started) and timer will be set to 0

 ## Screenshots

 ### Light Mode